RoelofRuis/lilypond-free-pub/README.md

 Do you have questions or comments?
 Send me a mail at `roelof.ruis+bladmuziek@gmail.com`

 If you want to generate the sheet music and you have a Linux machine, then read on at 'Creating the sheet music'

+#### License
+All sheet music in this repository is published under the [Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) license](https://creativecommons.org/licenses/by-nd/4.0/).

 ## Creating the sheet music